wp-plugins/ad-inserter/readme.txt

 To configure syntax highlighting go to Ad Inserter Settings (tab #) and choose theme.

 You can also easily copy settings from one block to another.
 Click on the Import/Export icon next to block name field.
 Select and copy encoded settings for the source block to the clipboard and paste them into this field of the destination block.
 Check the **Import settings** checkbox for the destination block and save settings.
+Please note that the block name is not imported, what you put in the name field will be saved.

 **WARNING:** Text selection, Copy and Paste functions with the syntax highlighting editor do not work on mobile devices.
 If you need these functions you can temporarily swich to **Simple editor** using the checkbox above the code box.